The Lobster: Plot

 David is escorted to a hotel after his wife leaves him for another man.
 The hotel manager reveals that single people have 45 days to find a partner or they will be transformed into an animal of their choice (the dog accompanying David is his brother Bob).
 David is set on becoming a lobster, should he fail.
 David makes the acquaintance of Robert, a man with a lisp, and John, a man with a limp.
 Guests are fixated on finding a mate with whom they share superficial traits such as minor ailments, which they believe to be the key to compatibility.

 The hotel has many rules and rituals: masturbation is banned, but sexual stimulation by the hotel maid is mandatory, and guests attend dances and watch propaganda extolling the advantages of partnership.
-Residents can extend their deadline by hunting and tranquilizing the single people who live in the forest; each captured "loner" earns them one day.
+Residents can extend their deadline by hunting and tranquilizing the single people who live in the forest, with each captured "loner" earning them an additional day.
 On the way to a hunt, a woman with a fondness for butter biscuits offers David sexual favours, which he declines.
 She tells him that if she fails to find a mate, she will kill herself by jumping from a hotel window.

 John wins the affections of a woman with constant nosebleeds by purposely smashing his nose in secret.
 They move to the couples' section to begin a month-long trial partnership.
 David later decides to court a notoriously cruel woman who has tranquilized more loners than anyone else.
 Their initial conversation is accompanied by the screams of the biscuit-loving woman, who has injured herself by jumping from a first floor window.
 David pretends to enjoy the woman's suffering to gain the heartless woman's interest.
-He later joins her in a hottub where she feigns choking on an olive to test him.
+He later joins her in a hot tub where she feigns choking on an olive to test him.
 Noticing that he makes no attempt to help her, she decides that they are a match, and the two are shifted to the couples' suite.
-David wakes up one morning and finds she has killed his brother.
+David wakes up one morning and finds she has killed Bob.
 As David tearfully mourns him, she concludes that their relationship is a lie and attempts to drag him to the hotel manager to have him punished, turned into the "animal that no one wants to be".
-However, he escapes and, with the help of a sympathetic maid (who is later revealed to be a mole working for the loners), tranquilizes his partner and transforms her into an unspecified animal.
+He escapes and, with the help of a sympathetic maid (later revealed as a mole working for the loners), tranquilizes his partner and transforms her into an unspecified animal.